The World's Smallest Pasta Shapes

 13.)
 Fregola Grossa

 Pasta producers go to great lengths to ensure their shapes are consistent so that they cook evenly.
 This style of fregola is therefore an extremely unusual pasta shape because the size and shape of the pieces vary widely.
-On a good day, it can make for an interesting meal because every mouthful is different.
-On a bad day, though, you run the risk of some pieces being overcooked and some being undercooked.
+It can be an exciting meal if you're lucky because every mouthful is different.
+If you're unlucky, you risk some pieces being overcooked and some being undercooked.
 Risk it at your peril.

 Fregola Grossa pasta shape.